The Lipid Codex

 Case File 001: Imaging Suite B

-The death that shouldn’t exist.
+The death that should not exist.
 CID_PROTOCOL opens.
 The case begins in Laconia.

 → Read on Substack